rktjmp/lush.nvim/CREATE.md

-Creating Your New Theme With Lush
+Creating Your New Colorscheme With Lush
 =================================

 To create a Vim colorscheme in Lush you will:

 1. Copy the lush-template
-2. Create your theme
+2. Create your colorscheme
+2.1 Import an existing non-lush colorscheme
-3. Add your theme to nvim
+3. Add your colorscheme to nvim
-4. (optional) Export your theme for distribution to non-Neovim clients.
+4. (optional) Export your colorscheme for distribution to non-Neovim clients.

 See also, Advanced Usage and `:h lush` for more detailed documentation.